react-native-module/crypto/README.md

 ## Install

-This module has peerDependency "react-native"
+This module has peerDependency "react", "react-native", "@react-native-module/pbkdf2"

 A typical workflow: